The Admission Process

 Deadline

-The deadline for application to the Graduate Group in Ecology (GGE) and Joint Degree Program in Ecology at San Diego State University is December 1st.
-This deadline includes the receipt of all letters of recommendation and required materials.
+The deadline is December 1st for application to the Graduate Group in Ecology (GGE) and Joint Doctoral Program in Ecology with San Diego State University (JDPE).
+All letters of recommendation and required materials must be received by the deadline.
 Incomplete applications will not be reviewed.

 Major Professor